Pediatric disk herniation

 Children can suffer disk herniations at the same locations as adults, which commonly occur in the lower back at L5-S1 (disk immediately above the hip bones) and L4-L5 (the second disk above the hip bones).

-What are the signs and symptoms of Pediatric Disk Herniation?
+What are the signs and symptoms of a pediatric disk herniation?

 Symptoms of disk herniation can include: